Biden emphasizes US banking system is safe after Silicon Valley Bank collapse - KESQ

 Biden emphasizes US banking system is safe after Silicon Valley Bank collapse

 “Americans can rest assured that our banking system is safe.
-Your deposits are safe,” Biden said in remarks Monday morning from the Roosevelt Room.
+Your deposits are safe,” Biden said from the Roosevelt Room.
 “Let me also assure you we will not stop at this.
 We will do whatever is needed on top of all this.”

-Biden directly explained to the public what exactly he has instructed his administration to do to protect small businesses and workers, including backstopping depositors’ funds, taxpayers not being on the hook for these moves, holding those responsible accountable and not extending relief to investors of Silicon Valley Bank.
+Biden used his speech — which was only announced Sunday night — to allay fears, directly explaining what he has instructed his administration to do to protect small businesses and workers in the wake of a regulator shutdowns of both Silicon Valley Bank and Signature Bank over the last few days.
+These actions include backstopping depositors’ funds, making sure taxpayers are not on the hook for these moves, holding those responsible accountable and declining to extend relief to investors of Silicon Valley Bank.

+The president said affected customers can “rest assured” that they will have access to their money on Monday.

+“Management of these banks will be fired.
+If the bank is taken over by FDIC, the people running the bank should not work there anymore,” Biden said, adding that investors in the banks will “not be protected” because they knowingly took a risk.

-The chaos instigated by high interest rates led to the old-fashioned bank run on Thursday, in which depositors yanked $42 billion from Silicon Valley Bank.
+The chaos instigated by high interest rates led to the old-fashioned bank run last Thursday, in which depositors yanked $42 billion from Silicon Valley Bank.

 SVB provided financing for almost half of US venture-backed technology and health care companies.
 At the end of 2022, the bank said it had $151.5 billion in uninsured deposits, $137.6 billion of which was held by US depositors.